 The first mortgage holder has the primary right over the property as compared to the second mortgage holder.
 Let us understand the concept of first mortgage and second mortgage with the help of an example.

 Example of First Mortgage

-Let us say, you purchase a property worth $300,000.
+Let us say you purchase a property worth $300,000.
 You pay $80,000 and finance the remaining amount of $220,000 by way of the first mortgage.
-After a few years, you take another loan of $50,000 for repairs and improvements by way of the second mortgage.
+After a few years, you take another loan of $50,000 for repairs and improvements through the second mortgage.
 Now, you face financial crises and are unable to repay the loan.
-The lender is hence compelled to foreclose on the mortgage by selling the property.
+Hence, the lender is compelled to foreclose on the mortgage by selling the property.
 The property fetches only $250,000.
 In such a scenario, the first priority to claim against the property proceeds is of the first mortgage holder.
-Therefore, he will receive $220,000 and after he is fully satisfied, the remaining proceeds of $30,000 are paid to the second mortgage holder.
+Therefore, he will receive $220,000, and after he is fully satisfied, the remaining proceeds of $30,000 are paid to the second mortgage holder.
 The second mortgage holder will not receive the full claim, as the sale of the property did not bring enough proceeds to pay both the lenders in full.

 Few Things to Note about First Mortgage and Second Mortgage

 The first mortgage holder does not get the ownership of the property; he only gets the lien on the same.
 The borrower is free to do whatever he wishes to do with the property but generally cannot transfer it without obtaining prior consent from the lender.

 The borrower does not usually need the first mortgage lender’s consent for obtaining the secondary mortgage.
 However, the secondary mortgage lender will always want an assurance that the borrower has enough equity in the property.
 So that their interest is protected in case of non-repayment or default.